 The institution is compliant with requirements outlined for inter-state authorization (SARA).
 Students who desire admission to the MSDH program will submit evidence of the following criteria:

 - An Associate of Science Degree in Dental Hygiene from a U.S. or Canadian Accredited Institution and a Bachelor of Science Degree in Dental Hygiene or a related field.

 - A minimum 3.0 overall and science grade point average.

 - A current dental hygiene license in at least one state.

-- Three recommendations with at least one recommendation from a previous or current employer.
+- One recommendation from a previous or current employer.

 - Public Health and General Supervision Permits recommended.

 - Preference will be given to applicants with prior clinical experience.

 - Discuss and demonstrate current technologies available in the field of dental hygiene.